ait-testbed/attackmate/docs/source/developing/integration.rst

 .. _integration:

 =========================================
-Integrating AttackMate in a Python Script
+Using AttackMate in a Python Script
 =========================================

 It is possible to integrate AttackMate into a Python script for automation and custom attack scenarios.